 To perform deep linking with Snapchat:

-- Make sure retargeting is enabled in AppsFlyer
+- Verify that retargeting is enabled in AppsFlyer.

 - Take the app's deep link scheme URI and add at least the following parameters: